 Although our investment policy guidelines are intended to ensure the preservation of principal, market conditions can result in high levels of uncertainty.
 Our ability to trade or redeem the securities in which we invest, including certain corporate bonds, may become difficult.
 Valuation and pricing of these securities can also become variable and subject to uncertainty.
-As of December 31, 2023, the unrealized losses in our investment portfolio were determined to be immaterial.
+As of December 31, 2022, we had \$2.7 million in unrealized losses in our investment portfolio.
 We do not utilize derivative financial instruments to manage our interest rate risks.